JIIL07/jcloud/README.md

 # Jcloud

-Jcloud is a client-server application for cloud file storage.
-This project provides a file storage system with a backend implemented in Go and a frontend using TypeScript.
-The backend uses SQLite3 to manage user files and offers a basic API for interacting with stored file data.
+Jcloud is a client-server application for cloud filePath storage.
+This project provides a filePath storage system with a backend implemented in Go and a frontend using TypeScript.
+The backend uses SQLite3 to manage user files and offers a basic API for interacting with stored filePath data.

 ## Features

 - **File Upload**: Easily upload files to the cloud.
 - **File List**: View and manage your uploaded files.
-- **Simple API**: RESTful endpoints for file operations.
+- **Simple API**: RESTful endpoints for filePath operations.

 ## Live Demo